wordlift/docs/docs/llm-connectors/wordlift-reader.md

 ## Additional Resources
 For more information on using WordLift Reader, check out:
 - our [Colab Notebook](https://wor.ai/wl-reader-demo),
+- a variant [Colab Notebook](https://wor.ai/matryoshka) using Matryoshka embeddings by Nomic
 - our blog post about [utilizing knowledge graph for conversational experience and SEO](https://wordlift.io/blog/en/knowledge-graph-and-llm/),
 - the [official documentation from LlamaIndex](https://gpt-index.readthedocs.io/en/latest/index.html),
 - the page of [WordLift reader on LlamaHub](https://llama-hub-ui.vercel.app/l/wordlift),